VCityTeam/UD-Viz/packages/browser/Readme.md

 Definitions:
  - [Component](https://en.wikipedia.org/wiki/Component-based_software_engineering):<a name="anchor-ud-viz-component-definition"></a>
    everything thats is necessary to execute only one aspect of a desired functionality (see also [module](https://en.wikipedia.org/wiki/Modular_programming)).
- - Extension: a component depending on a [web service](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widgets/Extensions/Geocoding/services/GeocodingService.js#L2) in order to be functionnal.
+ - Extension: a component depending on a [web service](https://github.com/VCityTeam/UD-Viz/blob/master/src/Widget/Extensions/Geocoding/services/GeocodingService.js#L2) in order to be functionnal.
  - Widget ([web widget](https://en.wikipedia.org/wiki/Web_widget)): an embedded element of a host web page but which is substantially independent of the host page (having limited or no interaction with the host).
-All the widget created in UD-Viz are explain [here](./src/Widgets/Widgets.md).
+All the widget created in UD-Viz are explain [here](./src/Widget/Widget.md).
- - [Template](https://en.wikipedia.org/wiki/Template_method_pattern): a class build on sibling sub-directories (Game, Widgets, Views) components and  proposing an application model
+ - [Template](https://en.wikipedia.org/wiki/Template_method_pattern): a class build on sibling sub-directories (Game, Widget, Views) components and  proposing an application model
  - View: decorated/enhanced [iTowns Views](https://www.itowns-project.org/itowns/docs/#api/View/View)